src-d/blog/content/upcoming/enry.md

 55.56%	Shell
 11.11%	Go
 ```
-The command has flags to get a disaggregated output by file,
+The command has flags to get the results broken down by file,
 ```
 $ enry --breakdown
 11.11%	Gnuplot